JAlcocerT/Linux/content/docs/Linux_&_Cloud.md/llms.md

 draft: false
 ---

-Generative AI and particularly LLMs are taking over.
+**Generative AI** and particularly LLMs are taking over.

-You can **get LLMs running** in your personal computer or in big servers just for you or whoever you want to give access.
+You can **Get LLMs Running** in your personal computer or in big servers just for you or whoever you want to give access.

 ## Interfaces